-A: The CDC has noted that surgical masks and N95 respirators are critical supplies that should be reserved for healthcare workers and other first responders.
+A: The CDC has noted that N95 respirators are critical supplies that should be reserved for healthcare workers and other first responders.
 If available, these face coverings may be used by election officials and voters, but cloth face coverings and other face coverings are acceptable as well.

-12. Q: How do I safely put on or take off my face covering?
+11. Q: How do I safely put on or take off my face covering?